poojaparab/poojaparab/README.md

 **Objective**: Extracting the aspect, opinion about the aspect and polarity of the opinion word.

 **Implementation**: Using Corefernce Resolution (with nerualcoref library), Stanza (previously standfordcore NLP) , textblob and fundamental grammer rules extracted aspect, opinion and polarity.
+Built a custom docker container, deployed it on AWS Sagemaker, and tested the robustness of the algorithm with the yelp dataset.

 #